GoogleCloudPlatform/kms-integrations/kmsp11/docs/user_guide.md

 distribution that contains glibc version 2.17 or greater.
 You do not need to compile the library yourself, and it does not require an installation routine.

-### FreeBSD system requirements

-The library is built and tested on FreeBSD 11.4, on the i386 and amd64 architectures.
-The object file `libkmsp11.so` depends only on core system libraries that are available on any FreeBSD 11 system.
-You do not need to compile the library yourself, and it does not require an installation routine.

 ### Windows system requirements

 The library is built and tested on Windows Server (semi-annual channel), on the